 As for gastronomy, Galicia and Castile and León are known for their rich culinary tradition.
 In Zamora, you can try dishes like bacalao a la tranca or Aliste veal.
 In Galicia, don’t miss the Galician-style octopus or the famous empanadas.
 These delicacies will give you the energy you need to continue your journey.

-Without a doubt, it is one of the best stations to travel the Camino Sanabrés.
+Without a doubt, it is one of the best seasons to start the adventure.
 The temperatures are pleasant and the landscapes bloom, offering an unforgettable visual experience.

 Although summer can be hot in some parts, mountainous areas offer cooler weather.
 In addition, you will be able to enjoy the local festivities that take place in many of the towns through which the route passes.